 The Federal Communications Commission (FCC), established in 1934, regulates interstate and international communications such as television, radio, cable, and telephones.
 Its functions were previously handled by the Department of Commerce and Labor.

+We provide access to current and historical laws and regulations enforced by the FCC.
 In addition, we have general publications, statistical reports, handbooks, guides, manuals, and research reports, as well as Congressional hearings and reports relating to the FCC and broadcasting.